mgiano02/CarCar/README.md

 The service microservice has three models including: Technician, Appointment, and AutomobileVO.

-The AutomobileVO model is used to access the automobile model from the inventory microservice through a polling process.
+The AutomobileVO model is a value object used to access the automobile model from the inventory microservice through a polling process.
 When the automobile data is obtained, it can then be referenced for use in the service microservice.
 It has a vin and import_href field obtained from the inventory to use when showing information for appointments.

 The Technician model has a first_name, last_name, and an employee_id field.